Naïve quality assurance

-This paper questions classical approaches to quality assurance.
+This paper is a rant that challenges classical approaches to quality assurance.

 It proceeds by identifying and preventing 'defects' in manufacturing and service-related processes.